Cooperative: Allocate the losses to the members

 This is one of the most common ways to allocate the losses.
 Making this decision involves the workers deliberating through the stablished democratic mechanisms on how are the losses going to be distributed among membership.

 In times of economic hardships, cooperatives are more willing to reduce their wages rather than reduce employment, whereas conventional firms would rather fire some people and keep the same wages for the rest of them.

 Job satisfaction

 Castel et al..
-(2011) performed research on job satisfaction in workers cooperatives, and said that job satisfaction is high in workers cooperatives and that social economy values are a source of job satisfaction.
+(2011) performed research on job satisfaction in workers cooperatives, and it determined that job satisfaction is high in workers cooperatives and that social economy values are a source of job satisfaction.
 Within those types of organizations there are several intrinsic and extrinsic factors that perform in a very characteristic manner, and which are key for job satisfaction.

 The intrinsic factors are characteristics of the work itself, and Castel et al. proposes that cooperatives create job satisfaction because they usually involve: